krenalis/krenalis/doc/src/developers/connectors/app/oauth.md

 }, New)
 ```

-The `chichi.OAuth` type contains this information:
+The `meergo.OAuth` type contains this information:

 - `AuthURL`: authorization endpoint, the URL where users are redirected to grant consent.
 - `TokenURL`: token endpoint, the URL used to retrieve the access token, refresh token, and token lifetime.